Difference Between Red Dot and Holographic Sights

 The holographic sight, on the other hand, is one of the newest and most sophisticated forms of red dot sight.

-In comparison to standard red dot sights, which are being available for a long time, holographic sights offer a new level of technology.
+In comparison to standard red dot sights, which have been available for a long time, holographic sights offer a new level of technology.

 However, holographic sights are not really the optimum sort of red dot view for each and every scenario.